 Stock Adjustments enable you to increase or decrease the quantity of items you have "In Stock" (read more about the Inventory list).
 Typical situations where you could create a Stock adjustment include:

-Inserting initial stock - if you are just starting with Katana, and your business is already operating with some existing stock, you need to enter your current stock levels into Katana.
-Creating a Stock Adjustment with relevant items, quantities, and values is one of the options.
+Inserting initial stock - if you are just starting with Katana and your business already operates with some existing stock, you should add your current stock levels into Katana.
+Creating a Stock adjustment with relevant items, quantities, and values is one option.
 You can also import your initial stock levels using the import template for stock.
 Read more.

-Changing the stock level for consumable materials not included in Product Recipes - there may be low-value materials that you have in stock and use for manufacturing products, but aren't included in Product Recipes (e.g. thread, nails).
-In this case, Manufacturing Orders do not trigger inventory movements for these materials.
-If you wish to track their stock level, you can periodically update the stock level with Stock Adjustments.
+Changing the stock level for consumable materials not included in Product Recipes - you may have low-value materials that are in stock and used for manufacturing products but aren't included in Product recipes (e.g. thread, nails).
+In this case, Manufacturing orders do not trigger inventory movements for these materials.
+If you wish to track their stock level, you can periodically update it with stock adjustments.

 Any other positive or negative event which affects the Stock level - theft, fire, lost items, gifts, etc.